 The four types of Micro Moments you need to focus on throughout your digital marketing journey are:

 Brands have had to change the way they communicate with consumers, and consider how to capture their attention when they’re bombarded with so much “noise” online.
-Micro moments are the basis for a new approach to marketing, and the way to make sure you’re delivering on what consumers need throughout all stages of the customer journey.
+Micro-moments are the basis for a new approach to marketing and the way to make sure you’re delivering on what consumers need throughout all stages of the customer journey.

 Last week on the blog, we talked about user intent and how it relates to SEO.
-It’s the user intent that serves as the basis for developing micro moments – and your brand’s ability to deliver what consumers are looking for that creates the full micro moment experience.
+It’s the user intent that serves as the basis for developing micro-moments – and your brand’s ability to deliver what consumers are looking for that creates the full micro-moment experience.

 To catch user attention in this climate, you only have a few seconds.
 Talk about an uphill battle!
 You’ll need to shift your marketing approach (and thus your SEO) to focus on being there for users at each of these moments.
 Understanding the moments and providing what users expect will not only increase your mobile conversion rate, but it will also increase brand engagement since you’re more relevant to your customer.

 As we grow increasingly dependent on smartphones and other mobile devices to search, consumers are looking for more “right here, right now” experiences.
-We want what we want, when we want it, and we’re not inclined to want to wait – so whoever can give us what we need first is going to get our attention.
+We want what we want when we want it, and we’re not inclined to want to wait – so whoever can give us what we need first is going to get our attention.

 Because we have access to all this information at our fingertips, today’s consumers are better informed now than ever – we want the best of the best, products, information, or otherwise.
 We take the time to learn about our options, and we want to make sure we can trust the information we’re getting.

-That’s where keeping your brand’s strategy so consumer and micro moment focused comes in to play to grow your business.
+That’s where keeping your brand’s strategy, so consumer and micro-moment focused comes in to play to grow your business.

 The most important thing you can do is anticipate consumer questions and make sure you have answers ready.
 Google says you should use your smartphone to perform some of the top searches related to your category and see if your website shows up.

-Research shows 65% of smartphone users say that when they’re using search on their smartphone, they look for the most relevant information, and they don’t really care about the company that’s providing the information.
+Research shows 65% of smartphone users say that when they’re using search on their smartphone, they look for the most relevant information, and they don’t care about the company that’s providing the information.

 You’ll want to make it easy for consumers to find the information they’re looking for about your brand, products, or services.
-69% of smartphone users are more likely to buy from a company who’s mobile site or app helps them find the answers to their questions with ease.
+69% of smartphone users are more likely to buy from a company whose mobile site or app helps them find the answers to their questions with ease.